 Applications and Future Trends

-Metal matrix composites are increasingly used in various sectors due to their enhanced properties.
+Metal matrix composites are being used more and more in various sectors due to their enhanced properties.
 In the aerospace industry, they are utilized for components that require high strength and temperature resistance.
 In the automotive field, MMCs contribute to lighter, more fuel-efficient vehicles.
 The use of these composites is expected to grow, particularly in fields requiring materials that can withstand extreme conditions, like space exploration and renewable energy.
 Advancements in technology and a growing focus on sustainability will likely drive further innovation in MMC applications.

 Safe Handling Practices of Materials